James-Harkins/box_office/README.md

 Box Office is a very simple app written to keep track of ticket sales for my [band's](http://kaepora.com/) gigs.

-It is written in Ruby on Rails with enough HTML to successfully display some relevant information.
-I will add some basic styling eventually.
+It is written in Ruby on Rails with enough HTML and CSS to successfully display some relevant information with basic styling.

 Database Schema: